Should You Refinance Your Mortgage?

 Next, lock in the interest rate.

-Locking means that the interest rate can’t be changed for a specific period.
-You and your mortgage lender will attempt to close the loan before the lock is supposed to end.
+They are locked, meaning the interest rate can't be can't for a specific period.
+You and your mortgage lender will attempt to close the loan before the lock ends.

 Lastly, close on the loan.

-This is where you need to hand over a lump sum of the money needed as we talked about.
+As we discussed, this is where you need to hand over a lump sum of the required money.

 Refinancing closing is similar to closing on a home mortgage.

-But always remember that taking out your initial mortgage loan to buy your condo is the same as taking our a loan to refinance.
+But remember that taking out your initial mortgage loan to buy your condo is the same as taking out a loan to refinance.

-If you don’t, remember that you should wait for a while until your credit score goes up.
+If you don't, wait until your credit score increases.

 How Can Refinancing Hurt My Credit Score?

-As mentioned earlier, refinancing will actually hurt your credit.
+As mentioned earlier, refinancing will hurt your credit.

-While it's not likely that your credit will be destroyed, there are a few different ways it can make a real impact on your credit score.
+While it's not likely that your credit will be destroyed, there are a few ways it can impact your credit score.

 Hard Inquiries

-We've mentioned that refinancing will require a credit check.
+We've mentioned that revenging will require a credit check.

-First and foremost, any hard inquiries into your credit report will drop it a few points.
+First and foremost, any hard inquiries into your credit report will drop a few points.

-Factor in several inquiries from shopping for a refinance product and you're looking at a real negative impact.
+Factor in several inquiries from shopping for a refinance product, and you're looking at a reyou'reative impact.

 Closing Your Original Loan

-Once you do get approved for refinancing, the lender will be closing your original loan.
-Believe it or not, this has a negative effect on your credit.
+Once approved for refinancing, the lender will close your original loan.
+Believe it or not, this hurts your credit.

 Just like closing a credit card account affects your score, closing a loan will also cause a decrease.
 Remember that FICO likes it when individuals balance several accounts simultaneously.

-Once you finish paying off your mortgage completely, you may also notice a drop in your score.
+Once you finish paying off your mortgage, you may also notice a drop in your score.

 This is just the way the cookie crumbles.